kushalsamant/ask/README.md

 ## 🌟 Overview

-ASK (Advanced Research Knowledge) is a sophisticated offline-first research tool that automatically generates comprehensive question-answer pairs with stunning visual content.
+ASK is a sophisticated offline-first research tool that automatically generates comprehensive question-answer pairs with stunning visual content.
 Built with a focus on research methodology, sustainability science, engineering systems, and multi-theme exploration, it creates Instagram story-sized images (1080x1920) perfect for social media sharing.

 ### ✨ Key Features